microbiomedata/sheets_and_friends/README.md

 ## dependencies
 - python 3.9
 - poetry
-- schemasheets and cogs (which are pulled durring `poetry install`)
+- schemasheets and cogs (which are pulled during `poetry install`)
-- a Google Sheets server account credientials file
+- a Google Sheets server account credentials file
   - ask a friend for `nmdc-dh-sheets-0b754bedc29d.json`
   - put it in `local/`
   - update the `credentials_file` in the [Makefile](Makefile) if necessary